nterreri/thesis/report/main.md

 and reccomendations for the direction of future work on the system.

 # Background Research
-> "Both the tractability and invisibility of the software product exposes its
-> builders to perpetual changes in requirements."
-**Frederick P. Brooks Jr., 1995**

 ## The electronic Health Needs Assessment questionnaire